school-brainhack/school-brainhack.github.io/content/en/guide.md

 There are text channels and voice channels.
 For both types, you can access the channel by clicking its name on the left panel.
 Voice channels allow you to share sound, video or your screen.

 The channels are grouped by categories.
 Categories make the navigation easier, but also allows to adapt some settings (e.g. notifications, permissions) per category.
 These settings can also be adapted directly per channel.

-You can create new categories or channels for relevant topics (e.g., your project) and choose to make the new channel public or private.
-Private channels are only accessible by people you invite to the channel.
+In the Brainhack School Discord server, we will be providing all the common and project specific discussion channels to your use!
+If the students would need to open a new channel admins will help with the set up (please DM to @isil).

 <details>